everpress-co/mailster-recaptcha/readme.txt

 1. Option Interface.

 == Changelog ==

+= 1.4.1 =
+* fixed: problem with confirmation if add on is enabled

 = 1.4 =
 * fixed: submitting form with with removed captcha field is no longer possible